-More information on SAARC Summits and Summit Declarations can be found in the Official Website of the SAARC.
+More information on SAARC Summits and Summit Declarations can be found on the Official Website of the SAARC.

 The SAARC region comprises low-income or low-middle income nations in global parlance.
-While poverty and hunger are among the major challenges of the region, agriculture appears to be the potential sector of the region’s economies.
-According to the 2017 statistics of the World Bank, the total population of South Asia is 1.788 billion, and among them , 66% are living in rural areas.
-Nearly half of the total workforce is engaged in the farming sector, and 42% of the land property of the region is used for agricultural purposes.
+While poverty and hunger are among the major challenges of the region, agriculture appears to be the potential sector of the region’s economy.
+According to the 2021 statistics of the World Bank, the total population of South Asia is 1.9 billion.
+The statistics of 2017 reveal thatamong the population, 66% are living in rural areas.
+Nearly half of the total workforce isengaged in the farming sector, and 42% of the land property of the region is used for agricultural purposes.

-Considering this factual reality, regional cooperation on agriculture and rural development has been in the focus of SAARC from its inception.
-In 1990, two separate technical committees on agriculture and rural development were established and a number of specialized programs and projects were initiated by the member states through these technical committees under the auspices of the SAARC Integrated Programme of Action (SIPA).
+Considering this factual reality, regional cooperation on agriculture and rural development has been the focus of SAARC from its inception.
+In 1990, two separate technical committees on agriculture and rural development were established and several specialized programs and projects were initiated by the member states through these technical committees under the auspices of the SAARC Integrated Programme of Action (SIPA).
 Later, these two technical committees were merged into one.
-The reconstituted committee, which is called ‘Technical Committee on Agriculture and Rural Development,” started functioning in July 2000 with additional mandate to consider livestock and fisheries matters.
-The functioning of this technical committee has been helpful in bridging the knowledge gap, sharing experience and expertise, identifying areas for pursuing regional actions and projects etc. In addition, a wide array of activities have been going on encompassing this area in the region over the years.
+The reconstituted committee, which is called the ‘Technical Committee on Agriculture and Rural Development,” started functioning in July 2000 with an additional mandate to consider livestock and fisheries matters.
+The functioning of this technical committee has helped bridge the knowledge gap, sharing experience, and expertise, identifying areas for pursuing regional actions and projects etc. In addition, a wide array of activities have been going on encompassing this area in the region over the years.

-The SAARC Food Bank was established initially to provide emergency supply to a nation facing crisis resulting from production shortfall or a natural calamity like the cyclone, floods, draught, earthquake and such other factors.
-The fourteenth SAARC summit held in New Delhi in 2007 approved the move to adopt a common approach to collective food security of the region and since then, the institutional progress and policy guidelines have much walked ahead to give it a functional character.
+The SAARC Food Bank was established initially to provide emergency supplies to a nation facing a crisis resulting from a production shortfall or a natural calamity like a cyclone, flood, draught, earthquakes and other factors.
+The fourteenth SAARC summit held in New Delhi in 2007 approved the move to adopt a common approach to collective food security of the region and since then, the institutional progress andpolicy guidelines have much walked ahead to give it a functional character.
 The SAARC Food Bank is now operational and now the question is how to make it broad-based and responsive to the challenges of disaster mitigation that a member state may suffer from any of the calamities.

-By March 2007, an Inter-Governmental Expert Group (IGEG) finalized the text of the Agreement for the establishment of the Food Bank and the Agreement was signed at the fourteenth SAARC summit in New Delhi in April 2007.
-At the time of establishment of the Food Bank, the total quantity of food grain was finalized at 241,580 metric tons from the original signatory member states.
+By March 2007, an Inter-Governmental Expert Group (IGEG) finalized the text of the Agreement for the establishment of the Food Bank, and the Agreement was signed at the fourteenth SAARC summit in New Delhi in April 2007.
+At the time of the establishment of the Food Bank, the total quantity of food grain was finalized at 241,580 metric tons (MT) from the original signatory member states.
 At that time, the contribution of Afghanistan was left to be added as it was about to join SAARC.
-At the first meeting of the Food Bank Board held in Colombo in October 2008, Afghanistan agreed to set their contribution at 1,420 MT of wheat.
+At the first meeting of the Food Bank Board held in Colombo in October 2008, Afghanistan agreed to set its contribution at 1,420 MT of wheat.
 Thus, the total quantity stood at 243,000 MT.
-At present 153,000 tons in India, 40,000 tons each in Bangladesh and Pakistan, 4,000 tons each in Nepal and Sri Lanka, 1,200 tons in Afghanistan, 200 tons in Bhutan, and 180 tons in the Maldives -- are available with the SAARC Food Bank.
+In 2009, the capacity of the food bank was raised to 486,000 MT from 243,000 MT.

 The fourth Board Meeting of the SAARC Food Bank was held in Dhaka between 27-28 October 2011.
 This was a follow-up of the earlier three meetings, the first and the second of which were held in Colombo in October 2008 and February 2009 respectively, and the third one in Kabul in November 2009.